GiorgioVi/TankTroubleGVxSZ/README.md

 Choose Map by pressing either 1, 2, or 3

-Since Maps are not fully functional, One should use the maps as a hiding spot from their opponent
+One should use the maps as a hiding spot from their opponent

 Press 9 for a wonderful surprise